These Are the Top 6 Reasons Women Are Hungrier Than Men Today

 In societies that favor sons, girl children may be neglected, denied health care, and receive less or lower-quality food.
 Boys also tend to go to school more often than girls.
 This disparity between men’s and women’s access to resources and education keeps women economically and socially disadvantaged.
-A previous study showed that women’s education contributed to a 43 percent reduction in child malnutrition over time, while food availability accounted for just 26 percent.
+A previous study showed that women’s education contributed to a 43% reduction in child malnutrition over time, while food availability accounted for just 26%.

 In 2017, two-thirds of illiterate adults were women.